On the Proper Heat and Humble Conduct Required in the Baking of Cakes -by King Alfred the Great (circa 892)

 • Art Meets Humour: While other publishers fuss over “serious” narratives, we intend to make art fun again.
 Or, at the very least, less insufferable.
 Imagine a critical essay on Baroque still life, rewritten as a farce, or a cookbook inspired by the diets of history’s most over-looked watercolour painters.

 • Exclusivity: The first edition of every Pimlico Wilde Press book will be limited to a quantity that ensures no one you know can possibly afford it.
-For the less fortunate, we’ll graciously produce a paperback version, printed on paper so fine it feels like a betrayal.
+For the less fortunate, we’ll graciously produce a paperback version, printed on paper so fine it can only be read once.

 A Word from Etta Sprinklin